-This section describes the enrollment and completion processes for training at the unit level.
+A.1.
+Introduction This section describes the enrollment and completion processes for training at the unit level.
+A.2.
+In This This chapter contains the following sections: • Section Title Page

 Section Title Page

-A Enrollment 7-4
+А Enrollment

 В Course Completion 7-6